← LokaScore/Neighbourhood Guide

 Yes.
 LokaScore covers both Pune Municipal Corporation (PMC) and Pimpri-Chinchwad Municipal Corporation (PCMC) — 5,695 grid cells in total.
 This includes all major PCMC areas: Pimpri, Chinchwad, Bhosari, Wakad, Hinjewadi, Chakan, and Talegaon.
 Expansion to Bangalore, Hyderabad, and NCR is planned.

-Request a report →
+Request the project report →